 A tension that goes on too long is torture.
 War as with women was sustained by a cycle of escalating tension that is then released.
 Since starting the campaign, there had been no release of that tension.
 The men needed to dissipate that tension they carried it in their bones, in their soul.
 If the men could not release it against the enemy then they would release it with themselves, infighting would become commonplace.

-Napoleon had still not ordered them to abandon Moscow, Napoleon knew that engagement with the enemy army would never come, but still, he held out hope for fighting.
-Napoleon knew that his pride was clouding his judgment but could do nothing to steer himself out of the predicament he found himself.
+Napoleon had still not ordered them to abandon Moscow, he knew that engagement with the enemy army would never come, but still, he held out hope for fighting.
+He knew that his pride was clouding his judgment.
+Either way he could do nothing to steer himself out of the predicament he found himself.